wholesaling as a real estate agent

 However, despite the legitimate reasons a seller may have to NOT use a Realtor, these property owners are still otherwise motivated to sell.
 In fact, they may be receptive to learning of an alternative way to sell the property without a commission – mainly if the property can sell fast.

-With appropriate disclosure, there is no reason a licensed Realtor or real estate agent can’t use their training and experience to negotiate a wholesale transaction with a distressed seller.
+With appropriate disclosure, there is no reason a licensed Realtor or wholesale real estate agent can’t use their training and experience to negotiate a wholesale transaction with a distressed seller.
 As a wholesaler, they can quickly find another buyer (usually a cash buyer) using an existing network, a curated buyers list, or professional, trusted colleagues.

 A real estate wholesaler’s goal is to enter a real estate purchase agreement for a price below market value.
 A real estate contract, when fully executed, is a legally binding agreement.